Everything You Need to Know Pre & Post-Op

 CHECK-IN | DROP-OFF TIME: 7:30AM-8:15AM

-• Please plan on a 30+ minute wait time to complete the paperwork and admission process.
-You may download our INTAKE FORM to complete ahead of time, in order to speed up the check-in process.
+Please plan on a 30+ minute wait time to complete the paperwork and admission process.

-• Payment is expected at the time of check-in.
+Payment is expected at the time of check-in.
 We accept cash and/or credit and debit cards.
 There is a $2 credit card processing fee.
-We do not accept CareCredit at this time.
+We do not accept CareCredit or checks.

-• If there are any health issues preventing surgery, your pet will not be admitted for surgery and will be sent home with antibiotics if needed.
-Our staff will be happy to provide an explanation and/or refer you to a full-service veterinarian office for a follow-up if needed.
+If there are any health issues preventing surgery, your pet will not be admitted for surgery and will be sent home with antibiotics or additional treatment (if needed).
+Our staff will be happy to provide an explanation and/or refer you to a full-service veterinarian office for a follow-up if necessary.

-• If your pet has an umbilical hernia, or undescended testicles (cryptorchid), there will be an additional charge for the extra procedure needed for your pet.
+If your pet has an umbilical hernia, or undescended testicles (cryptorchid), there will be an additional $25-35 charge for this extra procedure needed for your pet.

 Post-Operative Instructions